-NFER leads the piloting of many new assessment instruments.
+NFER leads the piloting of many new assessment instruments (such as the National Reference Test on behalf of Ofqual) for a range of organisations, both in UK and internationally.
 Piloting provides reliable evidence to inform refinements to the instruments or processes, or to support the live release of the assessments.

 We also carry out research into effective test development, administration, analysis and reporting methodologies.
-Recent issues we have been commissioned to research include the reliability of e-marking compared to paper-based marking, assessment for learning in science, and pupil attitudes to reading as part of commissioned research.
-We also have a programme of self-funded research to inform the wider educational community.
+Issues we have been commissioned to research in the past include the reliability of e-marking compared to paper-based marking, assessment for learning in science, and pupil attitudes to reading.